Haise777/OPZBackup/README.md

 ## Key Features

-* Backup of text channels
+* Backup of text channels to a database file
   - All of channel's messages.
   - Full file backup support without any file type limitations.